A growing number of states are taking steps to end the untested rape kit backlog:

-- Audits: Some states, including Arkansas, Iowa, Louisiana and Minnesota, have taken the first step toward addressing their backlogs by requiring law enforcement agencies to conduct an inventory of untested rape kits in their custody.
+- Inventories: Some states, including Alaska, Indiana, Missouri, and North Carolina, have taken the first step toward addressing their backlogs by requiring law enforcement agencies to conduct an inventory of untested rape kits in their custody.

-- Survivors’ Notification Rights: A few states, including California, Kentucky, Oregon, Pennsylvania and Utah, have also given survivors the right to know the status of their kit.
+- Survivors’ Right to Notice: A few states, including California, Kentucky, Oregon, Pennsylvania, and Utah, have given survivors the right to know the status of their kit.

-Several states, including Colorado, Kentucky, Illinois, Ohio, and Texas, have enacted multiple types of reform to address their backlogs of untested rape kits, including counting kits in law enforcement evidence facilities, testing kits that have been in storage for years, and/or developing rape kit testing guidelines so that a backlog will not recur.
+Several states, including Hawaii, Nevada, New York, Massachusetts, and Texas have enacted multiple types of reform to address their backlogs of untested rape kits, including counting kits in law enforcement evidence facilities, testing kits that have been in storage for years, and/or developing rape kit testing guidelines so that a backlog will not recur.

-Governors, mayors, attorneys general, and state auditors are also starting to investigate backlogs and press for rape kit reform.
+Governors, mayors, attorneys general, and state auditors are investigating backlogs and pressing for rape kit reform.
 In Ohio, Attorney General Mike DeWine implemented a statewide initiative in 2011 requesting that all law enforcement agencies clear their backlogs.
+As of February 2018, the state lab has completed testing of nearly 14,000 backlogged kits.
+The Missouri Attorney General’s office in 2018 uncovered 5,424 untested kits.
 In Kentucky, the State Auditor directed a statewide audit of untested kits.
 State Auditors in Pennsylvania and New Mexico have followed suit.

 These reforms have had varying levels of success.
 Implementation often depends on whether law enforcement, crime labs, and prosecutors receive additional resources and funding dedicated to clearing the backlog and pursuing leads.
 Change also relies on elected officials and criminal justice leaders prioritizing reform efforts.
 Training is key to ensuring a commitment to fully implementing new reforms, including re-engaging survivors whose kits have been part of the backlog, a process known as victim notification.